periscopegithub/youtube-channel-transcript-scraper/README.md

 ## Known Issues
 - **Missing Transcripts**: If a video does not have a transcript available in any of the preferred languages (or English), it will fail to scrape, and no transcript will be saved.
 The failure will be logged in the `app.log` file.
-- **Rate Limiting**: If YouTube imposes rate limits, you may experience delays in fetching transcripts.
-The script will log warnings if this happens.

 ---